muhammedalikocabey/Spring-Boot-Rest-Service/README.md

 - When unwanted situations occur in the requests sent by the user, the control of these situations was made with **Controller Advice Annotation** as **Global Exception Handling**.
 Each undesirable situation that occurred was handled separately.
 - Factory Pattern changed to be applied with Enum data type.
 - Separately handled Exceptions were defined by a function for each Exception in the RestErrorHandler defined by @ControllerAdvice Annotation.
 These functions were divided into 2 different functions according to their Http Status, and instead of giving Exceptions as a value to a function for each Exception collectively, 2 separate functions were given parameters collectively.
+- XMLParser Service was created in order to log parity data in XML format published on the [TCMB website](https://www.tcmb.gov.tr/kurlar/today.xml) on a daily basis in the database.

 &nbsp;